ehsanlotfi/cheatsheets/!React.md

           age: PropTypes.number.isRequired,
         };
       ```

 1. #### error boundary
-      - In class components, error boundaries are used and implemented with methods like componentDidCatch(error, info) and static getDerivedStateFromError.
+      - In class components, error boundaries are used and implemented with methods like `componentDidCatch(error, info)` and `static getDerivedStateFromError`.
       - In function components, error boundaries can't be used directly, and they are usually not needed.
-Instead, for most cases, an error boundary is defined for the entire application, which can be implemented with try...catch.
+Instead, for most cases, an error boundary is defined for the entire application, which can be implemented with `try...catch`.

 1. #### SSR in pure React
         ```